Dental Crown and Bridge

 appointment and permanently bonded.

-comfortable with new teeth.
+The 3rd appointment is for exam to make sure patient feel comfortable with new teeth.
 Minor adjustment as color or shape

 Dental Crown and Bridge Materials